stella0000000/bikes-beats-beers-web/README.md

 ## Let's keep ourselves and the atmosphere healthy.
 Explore your neighborhood by biking to a beer (just one) while listening to beats.<br><br>
 Share your location, desired transit time, and cycling mood.
-We'll suggest a playlist that suits your mood and surprise you with a destination to meet a friend.
+You'll be surprised with a playlist that suits your mood and a destination to meet a friend.

 ## Optimizations and considerations
 - `useSWR`